 #3 What’s the Intention?

+Some of my favorite key takeaways from ATD’s ICE came from this session.
 I could write an entire post on my key learnings from Oprah!
 I took so many notes!
 For the sake of time, however, I will just focus on intention.

 She suggested that we always do a gut check and take a pause to ask ourselves, “What’s the intention behind that decision or action?”
 Why do you want to do that project?
 Why do you want to take that position?
 Ask yourself why.

 To be authentic and true to yourself, you must ensure that your intention is good and not driven by ego or other personal motivations.
 Oprah shared personal examples of how making decisions for the wrong reasons impacted her life.

 It was so refreshing to learn from a mega-celebrity how important it is to be true to yourself and not let ego drive you.

 One thing she shared, which really touched me was,